Ashwin Sheelvanth, MD

 Practicing Since: 2004

-Ashwin Sheelvanth, MD, says the integrated model of care at Cancer Treatment Centers of America (CTCA) drew him to the network of cancer hospitals’ location in Illinois: CTCA at Midwestern Regional Medical Center.
+Ashwin Sheelvanth, MD, says the integrated model of care at Cancer Treatment Centers of America® (CTCA) drew him to the network of cancer hospitals’ location in Illinois: CTCA® at Midwestern Regional Medical Center near Chicago.

 Many of Dr. Sheelvanth’s patients are fighting gastrointestinal cancers, such as advanced stage esophageal, colon or rectal cancer.
-He says some patients have been treated by two or three other oncologists and have been on three or four different treatment regimens.
 Dr. Sheelvanth is determined to find the right treatment for each of his patients, helping them to aggressively fight the disease and improve their quality of life.

 Board certified in hematology and medical oncology, Dr. Sheelvanth earned a medical degree from J.J.M.
 Medical College in Davangere, India.
 He completed a residency and fellowship at New York Medical College in Valhalla, New York.